-What you must pay when Services that are covered for you you get these services Cardiovascular disease risk reduction visit (therapy for There is no coinsurance, cardiovascular disease) copayment, or deductible We cover one visit per year with your primary care doctor to for the intensive behavioral help lower your risk for cardiovascular disease.
+What you must pay when you get these services Services that are covered for you 🍑 Cardiovascular disease risk reduction visit (therapy for cardiovascular disease) There is no coinsurance. copayment, or deductible We cover one visit per year with your primary care doctor to for the intensive behavioral help lower your risk for cardiovascular disease.
 During this visit, therapy cardiovascular your doctor may discuss aspirin use (if appropriate), check your disease preventive benefit. blood pressure, and give you tips to make sure you're eating healthy.
-Cardiovascular disease testing There is no coinsurance, Blood tests for the detection of cardiovascular disease (or copayment, or deductible abnormalities associated with an elevated risk of cardiovascular for cardiovascular disease disease) once every 5 years (60 months). testing that is covered once every 5 years.
-Cervical and vaginal cancer screening There is no coinsurance, Covered services include: copayment, or deductible For all women: Pap tests and pelvic exams are covered for Medicare-covered once every 24 months preventive Pap and pelvic If you are at high risk of cervical or vaginal cancer or exams. you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months Chiropractic services Covered services include: \$20 copay for each Medicare-covered We cover only manual manipulation of the spine to chiropractic visit. correct subluxation Colorectal cancer screening There is no coinsurance, For people 50 and older, the following are covered: copayment, or deductible Flexible sigmoidoscopy (or screening barium enema as for a Medicare-covered an alternative) every 48 months colorectal cancer screening One of the following every 12 months: exam.
-Guaiac-based fecal occult blood test (gFOBT) \$0 copay for each • Fecal immunochemical test (FIT)
+Cardiovascular disease testing There is no coinsurance, Blood tests for the detection of cardiovascular disease (or copayment, or deductible abnormalities associated with an elevated risk of cardiovascular for cardiovascular disease disease) once every 5 years (60 months). testing that is covered once every 5 years. 🖢 Cervical and vaginal cancer screening There is no coinsurance.
+Covered services include: copayment, or deductible For all women: Pap tests and pelvic exams are covered once for Medicare-covered every 24 months preventive Pap and pelvic If you are at high risk of cervical or vaginal cancer or you exams. are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months Chiropractic services \$20 copay for each Covered services include: Medicare-covered chiropractic visit.
+We cover only manual manipulation of the spine to correct subluxation There is no coinsurance, ighthalf Colorectal cancer screening copayment, or deductible The following screening tests are covered: for a Medicare-covered Colonoscopy has no minimum or maximum age limitation colorectal cancer screening and is covered once every 120 months (10 years) for patients exam, excluding barium not at high risk, or 48 months after a previous flexible enemas, for which sigmoidoscopy for patients who are not at high risk for enema.